tieto-public-cloud/az-tf-monitoring/README.md

-# Deploy Azure Monitoring via Terraform
+# Azure Monitoring via Terraform

 ## General information
 This repository contains a set of Terraform (sub)modules: